 WSU uses a +/- grading scale for final grades and to calculate grade point averages.
 Below is a sample grading scale for a class that includes the grade points at each grade level.
 Be sure to understand the different grading scales in all of your classes.

 |A||4.00||A range denotes excellent performance.|

 |F||0.00||F denotes failing performance.|

-If you would like to see information about syllabus statements and resources that could be included on a syllabus, see below for the template that is provided for faculty use.
+If you would like to see information about syllabus statements and resources that could be included on a syllabus, download the Syllabus Template here.